lifedox/granular-configuration-language/doc-spec/eagerio.md

 ## Creating Custom EagerIO Tags

-Creating an EagerIO Tag follows the [standard custom tag creation](plugins.md#writing-your-own-tag), but replaces the Laziness Decorator and doesn't support Interpolate Decorator.
+Creating an EagerIO Tag follows the [standard custom tag creation](plugins.md#writing-your-own-tag), but replaces the Laziness Decorator and does not support Interpolate Decorators.

 ### Example